 The truth is, there’s a lot of ways to turn your idea into a visual.

 Great Medium Long Shot Examples In Films

 A medium long shot is a camera shooting that is one of the three basic types of film shots.
-It is between a close up and a long shot but allows more room to show the subject in detail than a close-up This article contains examples of shots that use this style.
+It is between a close up and a long shot but allows more room to show the subject in detail than a close-up.

 Long shots show the vastness of a large space and look great in sweeping landscape or cityscape shots.
 These three filmmaking/editing tricks will help you achieve this camera angle and know how they were used in classic films.